GSA Position Statement:

 To facilitate implementation of the goals of this Position Statement, the Geological Society of America recommends that its members:

 • Actively discuss with decision makers the role of government in mineral and energy resources research.
-To improve the technical basis for decision-making, geoscientists should clearly discuss: (1) the value of the geosciences in stewardship of public lands; (2) the abundance, accessibility and geographic distribution of energy and mineral resources; and (3) potential long-term benefits and consequences—including environmental and related consequences—of resource development.
+To improve the technical basis for decision-making, geoscientists should clearly discuss: (1) the abundance, accessibility and geographic distribution of energy and mineral resources; (2) the value of the geosciences in stewardship of public lands; and (3) potential long-term benefits and consequences—including environmental and related consequences—of resource development.

 • Participate in public education at the local level, in order to foster interaction among local, state, and federal governments; educational and research institutions; energy developers and industry; and the public.
 We should seek to better inform the public and to increase grassroots support for funding for geologic information about energy and mineral resource issues.